Shawnta Jackson, MPH

 Founder & Chief Executive Associate

-Since 2009, she has worked with organizations and teams across the United States to plan, implement, evaluate and share the outcomes of their stakeholder and community-engaged initiatives.
+Since 2009, Shawnta Jackson has worked with public health, nonprofit, and academic research teams across the United States to plan, implement, evaluate, and share the outcomes of their stakeholder and community-engaged initiatives.
 She also serves as a facilitator and guest speaker for various professional audiences.
-Her background includes culturally-responsive community engagement, stakeholder relations, train-the-trainer, curriculum development, program planning and program evaluation in the areas equity, social justice and the social determinants of health.
+Her background includes culturally-responsive community engagement, stakeholder relations, train-the-trainer, curriculum development, program planning, and program evaluation.

 Shawnta's career in public health began when she independently taught nutrition education to 700 students at five elementary schools in Las Vegas, NV, as an intern for a local public health department.
 This opened the door for her to serve as a health educator providing comprehensive sexual and reproductive health education to youth in group homes, halfway houses, juvenile detention, foster care and other non-traditional settings.
 During this time, Shawnta also worked collaboratively with her peers across Nevada by leading the activities of the Southern Nevada Teen Pregnancy Prevention Coalition and serving as the Southern Nevada Vice President of the Nevada Public Health Association.